TechnoTanuki/Python_BMP/README.md

 https://github.com/TechnoTanuki/Python_BMP/blob/main/test_picturemanipulation.py

-*  It will generate up to 75 images
-* one per function under test
-* then compare it with previously generated images generated with the function under test
+* Will generate up to 75 images one per function under test then compare it with previously generated images generated with the function under test
 * (this might take a while)

 # VS Code Users